 Our 17-day teen community service trip and wolf conservation progam takes place in the mountains of Colorado.
-We partner with a wolf sanctuary on important conservation efforts, including observation and documentation along with the care and feeding of 40 resident wolves.
+We partner with a wolf sanctuary on important conservation efforts, including activities that directly affect and improve the lives of the 30 resident wolves.

 No school can teach what I learned in 17 days with RLT” - Dhruva D., Call of the Wild

 We top off the program with a wild whitewater rafting trip down the Arkansas River, venturing through a high aerial course over the river, soaking in hot springs, and rock climbing along the Continental Divide with 14,000-foot peaks as our backdrop.

 Keep scrolling to learn more about “Call of the Wild,” which combines a passion for teen service and veterinary studies with a love of animals and a desire to make a difference in the beautiful Wild West!

 An Important Note: Due to our respect and desire to provide the best experience for both the young people who join us and the wolves we are caring for, this program is limited to 12 students.
 We strongly encourage you to apply early if you would like to reserve a space on this exceptional experience.

 In the intensity of a single gaze we catch a glimpse of the untamed beauty, power, and mystery of the wild.